poult-lab/daily-word/english_words_ learning.md

 [vp] he wound up the clock every Saturday night.

 "make a clock or other device operate by turning a handle or key."

+#### 12/24.01

+01.electrocution /əˌlektrəˈkyo͞oSH(ə)n/

+[n]They switched off the power supply to avoid any risk of electrocution.

+"the injury or killing of someone by electric shock."

+#### 12/25.05

+01.pluck /plʌk/

+[v] She plucked out a grey hair.

+"to pull out hairs with your fingers or with tweezers"

+[n] It takes a lot of pluck to do what she did.

+"courage and determination"

+02.sleuth /sluːθ/

+[n] an amateur sleuth.

+"a person who investigates crimes"  -detective-

+03.knack /næk/

+[n] It's easy, once you've got the knack.

+"a special skill or ability that you have naturally or can learn"

+[n] She has the unfortunate knack of always saying the wrong thing.

+"a habit of doing sth"

+04.cherry /ˈtʃeri/

+[n] When the cherry blossoms fall.

+"a tree on which cherries grow, or a similar tree, grown for its flowers"

+05.blossom /ˈblɑːsəm/

+[n] cherry/orange/apple blossom.

+"a flower or a mass of flowers, especially on a fruit tree or bush"

+#### 12/28.02

+01.durian /ˈdʊriən/

+[n] Thailand people love to invite the customer to eat durian.

+"a large tropical fruit with a strong unpleasant smell but a sweet flavour"

+02.rim /rɪm/

+[n] When preparing Fried Rice, pour soy sauce along the rim of the pan.

+"the edge of sth in the shape of a circle"

+### 2024

+#### 01/04

+01.redecorate /ˌriːˈdekəreɪt/

+[v] The house has been fully redecorated.

+"to put new paint and/or paper on the walls of a room or house"

+02.remodel /ˌriːˈmɑːdl/

+[v] Workmen were hired to remodel and enlarge the farm buildings...

+"to change the structure or shape of sth"

+> Remodeling a house gives you more opportunities to customize your needs, increase functionality and aesthetics, and add more features to the house.
+Whereas redecoration primarily impacts the look and feel of the house but occasionally impacts the functionality as well.
+>
+> redecorate  侧重装潢, remodel 侧重功能改进

+03.occasionally /əˈkeɪʒnəli/

+[adv] We occasionally meet for a drink after work.

+"sometimes but not often"

+> To me "sometimes" sounds more frequent than "occasionally".
+But that's just my opinion.